Mark Cousins (footballer): Career

 Having not played a league game for the entire 2009–10 season, Cousins earned his first extended run in the first team since the end of the 2008–09 season following an injury to first choice goalkeeper Ben Williams.
 He kept goal for the first ten games of the season, a run in which Colchester were undefeated, as he then was selected in The Football League's League One Team of the Week on 20 September 2010.
 Cousins ended the season with 16 appearances in all competitions to his name, more than his combined total from the previous three seasons.

 On 27 May 2011, Cousins agreed a new two-year deal with the club, competing with Ben Williams and Carl Pentney for the 2011–12 season.
 During the 2011–12 pre-season, a friendly match between local rivals Colchester United and Ipswich Town was abandoned when U's midfielder Andy Bond suffered a serious head injury in a collision with Cousins, leaving Bond with concussion.
-Having started Colchester's first nine league games of the season, Cousins spent much of it as a back-up keeper who travelled to pomes but never made the substitutes bench.
+Having started Colchester's first nine league games of the season, Cousins spent much of it as a back-up keeper who travelled to games but never made the substitutes bench.
 However, following Ben Williams' rejection of a new contract in July 2012 and his subsequent exit, Cousins was given the number 1 shirt ahead of the 2012–13 season.

 After eight years around the first team waiting for the opportunity, Cousins was first-choice keeper at Colchester United.
 He made his first appearance in the number 1 shirt on 14 August 2012 as Colchester fell to a 3–0 League Cup defeat to Yeovil Town.
 After making 26 appearances for Colchester and with the club struggling at the lower end of League One, Cousins was gradually pushed out of the first-team picture, firstly by John Sullivan in November 2012, signed on loan from Charlton Athletic, and then by Sam Walker in January 2013, signed on loan from Chelsea.
 However, he was offered a fresh contract in May 2013, He signed on a one-year deal with the option of a further year on 14 June.